Sorrento perched on limestone cliffs above the Bay of Naples with lemon groves and Vesuvius in the distance

 • Distance to City Center: Marina Piccola to town center via elevador (funicular) — quick vertical ascent from sea level to clifftop; Naples port ~50km (1 hour by bus/train)

-• Tender: Most ships anchor offshore and tender to Marina Piccola; enjoy stunning views of the cliffs and Bay of Naples during the tender ride
+• Tender: Most ships anchor offshore and tender to Marina Piccola; enjoy stunning views of the cliffs and Bay of Naples during the tender ride.
+The tender process is moderate walking difficulty — step from ship to tender boat and from tender to pier; wheelchair accessible tenders may be available on request

 • Currency: Euro (EUR); ATMs throughout Sorrento town center